 Prerequisite: Spanish III (C or higher) The material includes works of outstanding writers from the twelfth century to the present.
 Included are fables, short stories, poems, essays, letters, novels, plays and periodicals.
-Also included are units on food, Hispanics in the U.S.A., politics, art, religion, roles of men and women today, children's stories, and highlights of Spanish culture.
-Emphasis is placed on conversation, composition, reading, and analysis of literature.
+Also included are units on food, Hispanics in the U.S., politics, art, religion, roles of men and women today, children's stories, and highlights of Spanish culture.
+Emphasis is

+Bedford High School Program of Studies 2022-2023 placed on conversation, composition, reading, and analysis of literature.
 Classes with small enrollment may be dropped or combined with Spanish III.

-AMERICAN SIGN LANGUAGE (ASL) I Grades 9, 10, 11, 12 1 Period Daily
+AMERICAN SIGN LANGUAGE (ASL) I 1 Period Daily Grades 9, 10, 11, 12 Yearlong 1 Credit

-Yearlong 1 Credit